Kirtan011/AI-FitnessCoach/README.md

 ## 🤖 AI Integration

-FitBeat uses the Pollinations.ai API to generate personalized fitness and nutrition plans.
+FitChamp uses the Pollinations.ai API to generate personalized fitness and nutrition plans.
 The application also includes a fallback system that generates quality plans even when the AI service is unavailable.

 ## 📱 Usage